Pysolar: staring directly at the sun since 2007¶

 If you find yourself getting errors like AttributeError: ‘datetime.datetime’ object has no attribute ‘timestamp’, this probably means that you are using Python 2 instead of Python 3.

 Pysolar no longer supports Python 2.
-So far, nobody has volunteered to do the work to backport the code to Python 2.
 If you’re stuck on Python 2 because of some other dependency, you should use Pysolar 0.6, which is the last version that works with Python 2.

 Pysolar has been validated against similar ephemeris code maintained by the United States Naval Observatory (USNO).
 In a random sampling of 6000 locations distributed across the northern hemisphere at random times in 2008, Pysolar matched the observatory’s predictions very accurately.
 The azimuth estimations correlated much more closely than the altitude estimations, but both agreed with the naval observatory’s to within less than 0.1 degrees on average.